Scrumptious Whole Wheat Apple Coffee Cake

 - 2 eggs

 - 1/4 cup coconut sugar

 - 1 tablespoon cinnamon

 - 1 tablespoon coconut oil

-- Preheat your oven to 350 degrees F and grease a 9x13 in casserole dish with some coconut oil.
+- Preheat your oven to 350 degrees F and grease a 9x13 in a casserole dish with some coconut oil.
 The parchment paper was just ripping to shreds for me, and the loaf pan was way too small.
 It needed to be spread much thinner.